fuse-box/fuse-box/docs/quantum.md

 ```bash
 yarn install uglify-js
 ```
+note: Make sure you have the LATEST uglify-js

 Make sure you are using [WebIndexPlugin](/plugins/webindexplugin#webindexplugin) as Quantum may produce more bundles than configured in the first place.